opendocsg/slw-judgments-backfill/2018_SGHC(I)_3/report.md

 **The Application**

-18     The Plaintiff submits that, as set out by Bernard Eder IJ in _Teras Offshore Pte Ltd v Teras Cargo Transport (America) LLC_ [2016] 4 SLR 75 (“ _Teras_ ”), the question of whether or not an action is an “offshore case” must be determined by reference to the particular action and whether it can properly be said that the action has no substantial connection with Singapore (at [10]).
+18     The Plaintiff submits that, as set out by Bernard Eder IJ in _Teras Offshore Pte Ltd v Teras Cargo Transport (America) LLC_ <span class="citation">[2016] 4 SLR 75</span> (“ _Teras_ ”), the question of whether or not an action is an “offshore case” must be determined by reference to the particular action and whether it can properly be said that the action has no substantial connection with Singapore (at [10]).
 As also noted in _Teras_ , an “offshore case” is defined by a negative so that it is not the presence of substantial connections with other jurisdictions that is important, but the absence of a substantial connection with Singapore.
 Therefore, the mere fact that an action may have a substantial connection with one or more places other than Singapore does not necessarily mean that it does not also have a

 substantial connection with Singapore (at [8]).